-Naturescapes presents 5 interesting perennials to plant this spring.
+It’s time to start thinking about your spring and summer perennials!
+Our team at Naturescapes has put together a beautiful list of plants to add to your garden this year.
 These unique and natural plants are also less favored by deer— so it’s a win-win.
-A perennial plant is one that lasts for more than 2 years and blooms in the spring or summer
+A perennial plant is one that lasts for more than 2 years and blooms in the spring or summer.
+Let us help you add a little color to your yard!

 1. Epimedium (Barrenwort)